kunjtapiawala/kivindustrial/README.md

-# KIV Industrial
+# KIV Industrial Parts

-Minimal sourcing request site for Kunjs Industrial Vault.
+Minimal sourcing request site for Kunj's Industrial Vault.
 The site keeps the experience focused on a single sourcing form so prospects can quickly tell you which part they need, how many, and how quickly they need it.

 ## Stack
 - Next.js 16 (App Router, TypeScript)